tk1351/x-echo/memory-bank/activeContext.md

 ## Current Focus

 The current development focus is on implementing the core backend functionality for X-Echo, with an emphasis on user management and authentication.
 The project is in its early stages, with the basic project structure and database schema established.
+User registration functionality has been implemented.

 ## Recent Changes